semigm/IGME-110/exercises/critiqueExercise/designCritiqueExercise.md

 As a group, come to a consensus on which you feel is the best site in each category, and the worst.
 Make sure you clearly note that choice in your document.

-The document should be completed by midnight tonight; it will be graded on Friday morning.
+The document should be completed by 11:59pm Sunday (10/06).